 Also notable for not simply for using Beige Prose, but also advocating its usage:

 "True words aren't eloquent; eloquent words aren't true."

 This leads to several instances where the text would really have flowed better if the sentences were joined together.
 Instead, almost every sentence starts with "and", and almost all of them are short.

-This is, of course, done on purpose as the narrator, Christopher, is autistic and so writes his account in a very logical manner avoiding metaphors and such which he considers to be 'lying'.
+This is, of course, done on purpose as the narrator, Christopher, is autistic and so writes his account in a very logical manner avoiding metaphors and such.
+(He considers that to be 'lying'.)